dawsontc003/readme-generator/README.md

 # Questions:
 https://github.com/

-If you have specific questions please contact the primary developer at:""
+If you have specific questions please contact the primary developer at: ""